nglm/pycvi/docs/releases/PyCVI-1.0.0.md

 - `pycvi.dist.f_pdist`, `pycvi.dist.f_cdist` now accept a wide range of distance functions and parameters, both for static and time-series data, leveraging `scipy` and `aeon` packages.
 - `pycvi.dist.f_pdist`, `pycvi.dist.f_cdist` now accept custom callable.
 - `pycvi.cluster.compute_center` now allow a wider range of parameters for the elastique averaging computation.
+- `pycvi.dist.time_series_metric_with_sklearn` allows the user to use sklearn models (and sklearn-like models) with distance measures designed for time-series.

 ## Changes